mateosss/matter/README.md

 ```
 And then run `sudo update-grub`.

-Or alternatively if your distribution doesn't have that command you can run `sudo grub-mkconfig -o /boot/grub/grub.cfg`
+Alternatively if your distribution doesn't have that command you can run `sudo grub-mkconfig -o /boot/grub/grub.cfg`

 Running `sudo ./set_matter.sh` creates a directory in `/boot/grub/themes` called "Matter".
 If you want to delete the theme completely it is safe remove this directory after completing the steps above.